 "I been to Atlantic City a hundred times, I never saw death walk on a beach."

-Yes!
-Thank you!
-To understate it immensely: Ingmar Bergman is not for everyone.
-I love Max von Sydow and I love the occasional chainmail muscle tee, but come on.
-I am sure many people in the Film Department and beyond would consider that an unenlightened remark, but I am also sure that a great many Diner viewers had the same reaction to this scene that I had.
-But regardless of anyone's fondness for allegorical Swedish cinema, The Seventh Seal with all its symbolism is such a perfect foil because Diner is free of symbols--nothing in the movie is charged with meaning anything, it just is.
-When we watch this movie, we watch people--Eddie, Billy, Boogie (a delicate pre-boxing, pre-reconstructive surgery Mickey Rourke), Shrevie (Daniel Stern), Fenwick (Kevin Bacon), Modell (Paul Reiser), the annoying old guy buying a TV (Herb Levinson, the writer/director's uncle)--just existing, to no particular end.
+To understate it a bit, Ingmar Bergman is not for everyone.
+I love Max von Sydow, love the occasional chainmail muscle tee, but I did not love The Seventh Seal.
+I am sure many people in the Film Department and beyond will consider that unenlightened, but I am also sure a great many Diner viewers had the same reaction I had to the scene.
+Regardless of anyone's fondness for allegorical Swedish cinema, The Seventh Seal with all its symbolism is such a perfect foil because Diner is free of symbols--nothing in the movie is charged with meaning anything, it just is.
+When we watch this movie, we watch people--Eddie, Billy, Boogie (a delicate pre-boxing, pre-reconstructive surgery Mickey Rourke), Shrevie (Daniel Stern), Fenwick (Kevin Bacon), Modell (Paul Reiser), the annoying old guy buying a TV (Herb Levinson, the writer/director's uncle)--just existing, to no specific end.
 I don't know how I could aptly describe the plot while still doing justice to how engaging and satisfying Diner is.

 Comments